 How the Infusionsoft Referral Tracking Works

-The Referral Partner section of Infusionsoft is pretty robust, and I’m just going to focus on how the technical tracking piece works – but if you want to learn how the other features work, or you want to set up a partner program for your business, check out Greg’s Referral Pod course.
+The Referral Partner section of Keap is pretty robust, and I’m just going to focus on how the technical tracking piece works – but if you want to learn how the other features work, or you want to set up a partner program for your business, check out this Referral Partner Launch course from Keap Academy.

 Now then – let’s get into it: